 The Construction Personnel Contact List for the Project is provided in Appendix C. The listed personnel are responsible for ensuring compliance with the SWPPP and associated permit conditions.
+The Construction Personnel Contact List shall be updated as necessary to remain current throughout construction and restoration of the Project.

 Personnel responsibilities include, but are not limited to, the following: